nejcstopno/academic-kickstart_new/content/publication/ISME2021b/index.md

 # 6 = Book section
 # 7 = Thesis
 # 8 = Patent
-publication_types = ["3"]
+publication_types = ["2"]

 # Publication name and optional abbreviated version.
+publication = "ISME Journal"
-publication = "Current Opinion in Microbiology (in review)" publication_short = ""
+publication_short = ""

 # Abstract.
-abstract = "Core microbiomes are the consistent features of a dataset that are hypothesized to reflect underlying functional relationships with the host.
-A review of the recent plant-microbiome literature reveals a variety of study-specific approaches used to define the core, which presents a challenge to building a general plant-microbiome framework.
-Abundance-occupancy distributions, used in macroecology to describe changes in community diversity over space, offer an ecological approach for prioritizing core membership for both spatial and temporal studies.
-Additionally, neutral models fit to the abundance-occupancy distributions can provide insights into deterministically selected core members.
-We provide examples and code to systematically explore a core plant microbiome from abundance-occupancy distributions."
+abstract = "Ongoing and magnifying consequences of environmental change present a complex challenge for plants, food security and sustainable agriculture.
+One mechanism by which plants may promote long-term stress tolerance is via beneficial interactions with the microbiome.
+However, there are thousands of microbiome members in the rhizosphere, and it is difficult to know which engage with the plant.
+We applied biogeography and assembly concepts from ecology to discover a core rhizosphere microbiome for the globally important legume, common bean.
+The core microbiome was not influenced by genotype, local soil properties or agricultural management, and was cosmopolitan among beans grown in North and South America.
+The insights and core approach provided here advance goals to manage microbiomes to support plant health and resilience."

 # Summary.
 An optional shortened abstract.
 summary = ""

 # Digital Object Identifier (DOI)
-doi = "10.1016/j.mib.2019.09.008"
+doi = "10.1038/s41396-021-00955-5"

 # Is this a featured publication? (true/false)
 featured = false